axisElectronics/Axis_Company_Project/TFT_Dispaly/Nova-Touch/Module-Development/Issues.md

 ----------------
 1. Lower Strip Text with various Kind of imformation.
 2. Time lag while updating digit.
 3. Reduce window dot radius.
 4. Need to interface Real time clock module. update clock at real time.
-5.
+5. RTC-DS1307 has been replaced with RTC-R8025 and Libary is supporting.